 SIMPLICITY: Despite its complex flavors, this dessert is straightforward to prepare, making it ideal for impromptu gatherings or a quick treat.

 The combination of peanut butter, root beer, and ice cream creates the perfect match of flavors in this delicious drink.
-So grab your ingredients, whip up this boozy peanut butter root beer cocktail, and sit back and indulge!
+So grab your ingredients, whip up this boozy alcoholic root beer float cocktail, and sit back and indulge!

 FREQUENTLY ASKED QUESTIONS